usnistgov/FIPS201/_FIPS201/authentication.md

 - The digital signature on the data element is checked to ensure that it was signed by a trusted source and is unaltered.
 - The reader issues a challenge string to the card and requests a response.

-(^34) Path validation should be configured to specify which policy OIDs are trusted.
-The policy OID for the Card Authentication certificate is id-fpki-common-cardAuth.

 - The card responds to the previously issued challenge by encrypting the challenge using the symmetric Card Authentication key.
 - The response is validated as the expected response to the issued challenge.